mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. _`mysqlserverinfo`:

 #########################################################################
-``mysqlserverinfo`` - Display common diagnostic information from a server
+``mysqlserverinfo`` - Display Common Diagnostic Information from a Server
 #########################################################################

 SYNOPSIS